Instagram Account Metrics

 Knowing when your audience is online and active is essential to growing your Instagram and structuring your Instagram strategy.
 If you post when a large portion of your audience is active, you’ll see more engagement.
 It’s pretty simple!

 When you’re trying to figure out the best time to post, looking into audience behavior data is essential.
 You need to know when people are most likely to engage with your content.
 Using the best web scraping API can help gather real-time audience behavior data across Instagram, enabling you to optimize your posting schedule for maximum reach and interaction.
+A residential proxy can help you gather this data across different locations to better analyze your global audience.
 As a general rule, the best time to post on Instagram (if your goal is engagement) is Tuesday between 11 AM—2 PM CDT.
 However, this recommendation is based on global data.
 We can get more specific by looking at Flick’s Audience Activity chart.
 The chart visually displays the days and times when your audience is most likely to engage with your content.
 By examining the chart, you can begin to work out a posting schedule that highlights the times when your most active audience segments are online.

 3) People Reached